Engaeyum Eppothum: Critical reception

-GetCinemas.com gave Engaeyum Eppothum a 3.5/5 rating with a tag "must watch", saying "it is a rare film, and has come out as perfect as a dream" and appreciating for a clearly sketched script and perfect characterisation.
-Pavithra Srinivasan of Rediff gave the film 3 out of 5, calling it a "genuinely story, not just about romance, but about the fabric of life itself".
+Pavithra Srinivasan of Rediff gave Engaeyum Eppothum 3 out of 5, calling it a "genuinely story, not just about romance, but about the fabric of life itself".
 A critic from Sify wrote that Engeyum Eppodhum was "riveting cinema with a difference.
 Everything is new about it from characters to the plot, accompanied by superb performances by the lead actors notably Anjali".
 The Hindu reviewer Karthik Subramanian noted that it was a "laudable effort" adding that "despite some clichés, the film works well".
 G Sai Shyam, another critic from The Hindu, wrote that it was "a novel attempt by the director" and that "the compelling screenplay with a strong message to everyone makes it a must watch film".
 Vikatan gave 50 out of 100 marks, ranking it among the best in recent times.
 Venkateswaran Narayanan from The Times of India gave 3 out of 5 and wrote that it was "the perfect example of a film relying solely on its screenplay and performances to strike it rich at the box office".
 On the contrary, Gautaman Bhaskaran of Hindustan Times gave it 2.5 and praised the lead performances, while criticising the screenplay and the plot.

+Release

+The film was dubbed to Telugu as Journey, and released on 16th December 2011.

 Awards

-M Saravanan was honoured with an award by the Human Rights Organisation on 18 December at Paramakudi for directing Engeyum Eppodhum with a very relevant social message which is the need of the hour.
-He also secured 50% of votes and was declared as the Best Director of 2011 in the year-end public poll conducted by Oneindia.in for directing Engeyum Eppodhum.
-Anjali secured 35.2% of votes and was declared as the Best Actress of 2011 for her performance in the film.
-Anjali was honoured with the Best Actress Award at V4 Entertainment Awards 2011.
-Ananya was declared as the Best Supporting Actress.
+M Saravanan was honoured with an award by the Human Rights Organisation on 18 December at Paramakudi for directing Engeyum Eppodhum with a very relevant social message.
+Anjali won the Best Actress Award at V4 Entertainment Awards 2011.